ARTSCONNECTION IS IN RESIDENCE ON GOVERNORS ISLAND

 [ARTIST-IN-RESIDENCE]

-Dance – Prophecy for 22nd Century instead of Manifesto is a futuristic dance performance set to “Summer” from Antonio Vivaldi’s Four Seasons violin concerti.
-Joined by several dancers and contemporary musicians, Zanki combines themes of art and food justice with music and dance to explore the kinds of communities we want to envision in a post-Pandemic world.
+Blending different genres and styles, Zanki combines themes of art and healing with music and dance to explore the kinds of communities we want to envision in a post-Pandemic world.

 Public event: Saturday, July 29 | 3:00 pm | outdoors on grass